MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Phil Harvey : Initialistic Determinism

-Phil has noticed a corellation between your surname initial being in the first part of the alphabet, and your chances of success in life, and shows some graphs indicating there might be something to the theory.
+Phil has noticed a correlation between your surname initial being in the first part of the alphabet, and your chances of success in life, and shows some graphs indicating there might be something to the theory.

 - [Phil's slides (PPT)]({{site.url}}/assets/talks/2018/PhilHarvey-InitialisticDeterminism.pptx)
 - [Phil's slides (PDF)]({{site.url}}/assets/talks/2018/PhilHarvey-InitialisticDeterminism.pdf)

 #### Alison Kiddle : Pastamathics

 Spaghetti on toast is everybody's favourite quick and easy tea, but have you ever stopped to analyse the maths on your plate?
-Alison has analysed the distribution of digits in the average tin of spaghetti numbers, and created a geogebra implementation of the process of making fusilli pasta.
+Alison has analysed the distribution of digits in the average tin of spaghetti numbers, and created a Geogebra implementation of the process of making fusilli pasta.

 - [Alison's Geogebra](https://www.geogebra.org/m/fu8m43ds)